 P-1A Visa for Internationally Recognized Athletes

-Are you looking to come to the U.S. to compete in a marathon or other sports event?
+Are you looking to come to the U.S. to compete in a marathon, a video gaming competition, or other sports or eSports event?
 Alcorn Immigration Law can help determine if you, your team, or your support staff are eligible for P-1A visas.

 A P-1A visa enables a well-known athlete to come to the U.S. temporarily to compete as an individual or as part of a team.
 P-1A visas are also available to the athlete or team’s essential support staff.